 After the tragic events that took place on 20 January 2017 in Bourke Street, Melbourne, the Honourable Paul Coghlan QC reviewed the Bail Act and its operation and recommended that the Victorian Government reform Victoria’s bail laws.

 On 21 May 2018 and 1 July 2018, there was significant reform of the Bail Act with the commencement of the Bail Amendment (Stage One) Act 2017 (Vic) and the Bail Amendment (Stage Two) Act 2017 (Vic), respectively (collectively, the ‘Bail Amendment Acts 2017’).

 The amendments inserted a purpose (s 1A) and guiding principles (s 1B) that include maximising the safety of the community and the people affected by crime to the greatest extent possible.
-Decisions in relation to bail must also take into account the The principle in criminal law that every person is innocent until a court finds them guilty. and the right to liberty.
+Decisions in relation to bail must also take into account the presumption of innocence and the right to liberty.
 Also, bail decision-making must be fair, transparent and consistent, and must promote the public’s understanding of bail practices and procedures.

 The Bail Amendment Acts 2017 also:

 - extended the categories of offences that place an accused in a ‘reverse onus’ position for bail;

 - replaced the ‘show cause’ test with a ‘show compelling reason’ test;

 - introduced a police remand power;

 - provided for a deferral of a bail decision if an accused is intoxicated;

 - made amendments recommended in the report of the Royal Commission into family violence;